FDX100/lara_hoster/README.md

 # Lara Hoster

-It's never been easier to host Laravel on Ubuntu and Debian.
+It's never been easier to host Laravel and NodeJS on Ubuntu and Debian.

-his is a sample tool does not require any additional tool to run.
+This is a sample tool does not require any additional tool to run.

 ### this tool can do.